carmonalab/pyucell/README.md

 For a comparison with the R version of UCell on the same scanpy test data, see [this notebook](https://carmonalab.github.io/UCell_demo/UCell_anndata.html)

+For an assessment of the running time of pyUCell, and parameters affecting speed see: [pyUCell timing](https://carmonalab.github.io/pyucell_test/pyucell_timing.html)

 ### Get help

 Please address your questions and bug reports at: [UCell issues](https://github.com/carmonalab/pyucell/issues).